FREE COVID-19 Drive-Up Testing

 WHO IS ELIGIBLE

-The Thornton Fire Department is offering free, drive-up COVID-19 testing for all adults and children 12 years and older.
+The Thornton Fire Department is offering free, drive-up COVID-19 testing for both adults and children.

 **No residency required**

 Should you have any questions or concerns regarding your symptoms follow this link for a list of nurselines: https://covid19.colorado.gov/do-you-have-symptoms/telehealth-nurselines-directory

 Thornton Fire Department is offering mobile COVID 19 testing at no charge for any City of Thornton business, organization, or association.
 We will come to your site or set up remotely where it may be convenient for your employees, customers, or members.
 Please call our COVID response team with questions or details at 720-556-3717.

 are strongly encouraged to pre-register to expedite the process at the